NilChoudhury/NilChoudhury/README.md

 - 👋 Hi, I’m @NilotpalChoudhury
-- 👀 I’m interested in software dev
+- 👀 I’m interested in softwar devlopement
-- 🌱 I’m currently learning C++, Java
+- 🌱 I’m currently learning Web development

 <!---
 NilChoudhury/NilChoudhury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.